berenied/dsa210-term-project/README.md

 ---

+## AI Assistance Disclosure

+AI tools were used during this project for brainstorming, organizing the report structure, improving wording, and debugging code errors.
+They were also used to make explanations in the README and reports clearer.

+All datasets, code execution, analysis decisions, visualizations, results, and final interpretations were reviewed and completed by the student.

+---

 ## Final Conclusion

 This project finds evidence that AI-based tools are becoming an important part of online help-seeking, advice-seeking, and study-support behavior.